SciMind2460/rfcs/text/3892-complex-numbers.md

 ### Alternatives:
 - Don't do this: There are, obviously, millions of alternatives on crates.io, the foremost being `num-complex`.
 However, I believe that if we wish to support proper FFI with C, then a standard type that matches calling conventions with C complex numbers is an important feature of the language.
 Hence, I do not recommend this idea.
 - Use a polar layout: Polar complex numbers are undoubtedly a more optimal solution for multiplying complexes.
 However, I believe that if we wish to have proper FFI with C, then complex number layout should be chosen in accordance with the layout that is used in the C standard, and that is the orthogonal layout.
 This is also the layout used by most other languages and other crates on crates.io.
 - Non-generic primitive types: These are, obviously, the most obvious and practical solution.
 However, if we implemented lots of such types, then we would not be able to expand for `f16` and `f128` support without repeating the code already implemented.
-It would be extremely repetitive and tedious to add new types, especially since Gaussian integers (`Complex<i32>`) and other floating points could have added support.
+It would be extremely repetitive and tedious to document new types and their behavior, even if we used macros to generate implementations

 ## Prior art
 [prior-art]: #prior-art